kwdoyle/phylo-compare/README.md

 and 1000 edges and run the forward dmc algorithm and make an evolution tree with the qcon and qmod as parameter.

+Before running the frame work, the object IDs need to be removed from the original tree file using the following command

+>./removeOID.sh \<tree file\>

+This will create a new tree file, labeled with "rm\_oid.nre" This file can then be renamed to the original file extension manually.

+The first two numbers of the object ID in removeOID.sh need to be changed to match the object IDs in the tree file in question.

 To run the frame work we need to give following command